-The persistence of gaps and the substantial cumulative impact of compensation on career and life make it important for employees to be aware of issues and be diligent in taking steps to help increase equity.
+Persistent gaps and their cumulative impact on careers and life make it important for employees to be aware of issues and diligent in taking steps to help increase equity.

-KNOW THE P(L)AYING FIELD
+KNOW THE P(L) AYING FIELD

 Stay on top of current compensation information as you enter and operate within the workforce.